James Reese

 Handel Messiah: Comfort Ye My People, Ev'ry Valley

-• ‘“A shining tenor” (New York Classical Review), James Reese delivers dynamic, thoughtful performances that facilitate intimate connections between audiences and his art.
-An emerging specialist in early repertoire and a champion of new works, Reese's rare ability to impart emotional immediacy on music from Bach to the present day has earned him overwhelming critical acclaim over the course of a burgeoning and multifaceted career.
+• “A shining tenor,” (New York Classical Review) James Reese delivers dynamic performances that facilitate intimate connections between audiences and the art, with a voice the Washington Post calls “bright, agile, and full of heart.”
+Reese's ability to impart emotional immediacy on music from Bach to the present day has earned him overwhelming critical acclaim over the course of a fast-rising career.

 James is a graduate of Northwestern University’s Bienen School of Music.
 He holds a masters degree from Yale University’s School of Music, where he studied with James Taylor at the Institute of Sacred Music.
 James is the 2018 winner of the Margot Fassler Award for the Performance of Music at Yale.
-He is also a winner of the Career Advancement Award — which recognizes “especially promising young artists” — from the Musical Fund Society.
-He lives in Philadelphia.
+He is also a winner of the Career Advancement Award - which recognizes ‘especially promising young artists’ - from the Musical Fund Society.
+He lives in Philadelphia with his wife Natalie.

 • e evening’s stellar attraction was guest tenor James Reese.
 The owner of one of the clearest, most effortless, eloquent and high-ranging voices I’ve ever heard – Reese delivered interpretations of torturously difficult yet beguilingly beautiful music, projecting his singing above the instrumental accompaniment yet never divorcing his voice from it. " – Chestnut Hill Local